h4cc/awesome-elixir/README.md

 * [exoml](https://github.com/Overbryd/exoml) - A module to decode/encode xml into a tree structure.
 * [meeseeks](https://github.com/mischov/meeseeks) - A library for parsing and extracting data from HTML and XML with CSS or XPath selectors.
 * [quinn](https://github.com/nhu313/Quinn) - XML parser for Elixir.
+* [saxy](https://github.com/qcam/saxy) - Saxy is an XML parser and encoder in Elixir that focuses on speed and standard compliance.
 * [sweet_xml](https://github.com/awetzel/sweet_xml) - Query XML simply and effectively.
 * [xml_builder](https://github.com/joshnuss/xml_builder) - Elixir library for generating xml.
 * [xmlrpc](https://github.com/ewildgoose/elixir-xml_rpc) - Library for encoding and decoding XML-RPC for clients and servers.